 Click on the arrow at right for an excerpt from Putting Down New Roots -- a story about one family's journey through Ellis Island to a new world and a new life at the turn of the 20th century.
 This excerpt describes a best-selling item at one of the neighborhood stores in Depression-era Pennsylvania.

 A decision to eat "organically" puts good intentions on a collision course with reality in the story The Magic Pan.

-Click on the arrow on the photo at left for an excerpt from the story Reunion.
+Click on the arrow on the photo at left for the story

 What goes around, comes around

 A special family story becomes an unexpected birthday gift.